-Coffeeneuring is based on an idea from Joe Platzner, member of the Seattle Randonneurs.
+Coffeeneuring is based on an idea from Joe Platzner, of the Seattle Randonneurs.
 As he discussed life after the 2011 edition of Paris-Brest-Paris, he noted:

 A bunch of us have trained pretty hard for PBP.
 After PBP, I’m probably going to lobby RUSA for an official “Coffee Shop Run” medal.
 To earn it, you need to ride your bike slowly to a nearby coffee shop and enjoy a fine beverage.

 Coffeeneuring, I thought.
 It’s perfect!
 I launched the Coffeeneuring Challenge that year.

 The Chasing Mailboxes Coffeeneuring Challenge is a relaxed weekend cycling endeavor for cyclists everywhere.
 If you like riding a bike and enjoy drinking coffee or tea (or even hot chocolate), consider taking on this challenge.